Wenzel/docker-kdesrc-build/README.md

 The `build.sh` script automates the process of building/updating the containers and running `kdesrc-build` script inside of them.

-Without arguments, `build.sh` run `kdesrc-build` on all available distros.
+Without arguments, `build.sh` runs `kdesrc-build` on all available distros.

 Script syntax :